Vuyo-Ndebele/Coffee-Shop-Sales/README.md

 Without a data-driven approach, the shop struggles with challenges such as:

-- Inefficient inventory planning
+a.
+Inefficient inventory planning

-- Missed revenue opportunities during peak hours
+b.
+Missed revenue opportunities during peak hours

-- Limited understanding of customer purchase patterns
+c.
+Limited understanding of customer purchase patterns

-- Inability to tailor marketing strategies to high-performing products or periods
+d.
+Inability to tailor marketing strategies to high-performing products or periods

 This project aims to analyze the coffee shop’s sales data to identify:

-- Which products generate the most revenue?
+a.
+Which products generate the most revenue?

-- Peak hours and days for sales activity
+b.
+Peak hours and days for sales activity

-- Customer purchasing trends
+c.
+Customer purchasing trends

-- Sales trends across products and time intervals
+d.
+Sales trends across products and time intervals

-- Opportunities for improving operational efficiency and profitability
+e.
+Opportunities for improving operational efficiency and

+## 🛠️ Skills Used

+SQL

+- Wrote complex queries to extract and filter data from sales table

+- Performed aggregations to calculate total revenue, average sales, and product performance

+- Used GROUP BY, ORDER BY, CASE WHEN, CTEs, and subqueries for in-depth analysis

+- Identified trends in sales by time of day, day of the week, and product category

+Excel

+- Created pivot tables to summarize key metrics like sales per product and revenue per day

+- Built dynamic dashboards using charts and slicers to visualize performance trends

+- Business intelligence storytelling using dashboards and reports